MajaHeartland/MajaHeartland/README.md

-### Hi there 👋 Welcome to my GitHub page 👩‍💻Feel free to look at some projects I've been working on.
+### Hi there 👋 Welcome to my GitHub page 👩‍💻Feel free to have a look at projects I've been working on.

 - 🌱 I’m currently learning: React / PHP / Wordpress Development
 - 👯 I’m looking to collaborate on: anything that will help me become a better developer 😄